 Regular Dental Checkup

-Here at Experteeth Dental, Your First Checkup-and-Clean Visit will have a Fixed Price of $180 regardless of how many X-rays you may require at the visit, or how much questions you may have!
+Here at Experteeth Dental, Your First Checkup-and-Clean Visit will have a Package Price of $180.
+Price includes Small X-rays.

 What is a dental examination and what are we looking for?

 Dental examination is a systematic process during which your dentist will investigate many facets of your oral and systemic health in order to identify pathologies or concerns and develop a uniquely customised treatment plan that is catered towards maximising your oral health while meeting your goals and expectations.
 At Experteeth Dental Group, we take your oral health seriously.